Connect SDK Integration Test Suite

 Overview

 There are two ways to perform integration tests.
-The first involves creating the tests within the same project as your custom connector code.
-Alternatively, if your custom connector logic is in a separate module from your main class, you can create integration tests for that module instead.
+The first involves creating the tests within the same project as your custom code.
+Alternatively, if your custom logic is in a separate module from your main class, you can create integration tests for that module instead.

 When your integration tests are in module that doesn't have a main class, then you need to have a class like below in your src/test/java folder to allow Springboot tests to start the application for the integration tests.